Admission to the Associate in Science in Nursing Program

 or email to [email protected]

-Important Information: If you have transfer credits in Anatomy and Physiology I & II, Microbiology, Introduction to Psychology, or Human Growth and Development, they must be no more than five years old from the start of the first nursing course with a minimum grade of ‘C+’.
-We will not accept these courses if you took them before fall 2018; you will have to retake them.
+If you have transfer credits in Anatomy and Physiology I & II and Microbiology, they must be no more than five years old from the start of the first nursing course with a minimum grade of ‘C+’.
+Introduction to Psychology and Human Growth & Development must be no more than eight years old from the start of the first nursing course with a minimum grade of ‘C+’.

 Licensed Practical Nurses (LPN’s) may have the opportunity to transfer into the ASN program with advanced standing in the spring semester of the first year on a space available basis.